At Your Side During An ERISA Appeal

 At the Law Office of Robert F. Keehn, we have the legal knowledge and resources to help you pursue an appeal using a federal law called the Employee Retirement Income Security Act (ERISA).
 ERISA appeals are a key part of our practice, and we have a proven record of success in these cases.
 If you do not prevail on appeal, we can also make your case to a federal judge.
-From our office in Los Angeles, we serve clients across California.
+We will always be there for you.

 ERISA is in a sense a double-edged sword.
 On one hand, it is a complicated federal law that takes precedence over state laws allowing for punishing legal action against insurance companies for bad faith denials of claims.
 This means ERISA generally prevents action under state law.

 On the other hand, even with ERISA pre-emption of state law, that still leaves the federal side of the sword available to cut through claim denials.
 In other words, we can effectively use ERISA to challenge wrongful denials of benefit claims under employer-sponsored plans.